About me

 Personal

 Besides Astronomy, you'll often find me outdoors.
 I'm a big fan of sports, enjoying everything from volleyball to hiking mountains, and in winter, you'll find me skiing or going on ski tours.
-I bike several times a week, and occasionally I like running too.
+I bike several times a week, and occasionally I like running and swimming too.
 I also travel a lot, and I like to end up in less visited destinations sometimes.

 Get In Touch